brvc-org/stablecoin/README.md

 STEPS:

-Draft a “BRVC Stability Policy” outlining your collateral type, reserve audit frequency, governance model, and compliance strategy
+Draft a “BRVC Stability Policy” outlining collateral type, reserve audit frequency, governance model, and compliance strategy

 Build or adopt a Proof-of-Reserve tool so users can verify backing in real-time